 If additional benefits are paid or treatment is authorized after the filing of a B-31, the running of the one-year statute of limitations is tolled (or stopped), and a corrected B-31 showing the new amounts of payments is required.
-The same procedures as outlined above must be followed in filing that corrected B-31.
+Notice of the filing requirements should also be followed for the revised B-31.

-Sometimes additional bills will be presented for payment for treatment that was rendered before the date of the B-31 filing, and arguably, payments for Page 52 of 116 A publication of the Mississippi Workers' Compensation Educational Association, Inc. ©2013 those items would not toll the statute requiring a new B-31 to be filed.
+Sometimes additional bills will be presented for payment for treatment that was rendered before the date of the B-31 filing, and arguably, payments for those items would not toll the statute requiring a new B-31 to be filed.

 PRACTICE POINT: In completing the B-31, care should be taken to clearly explain payments made.
-Although a full week of disability (five, six or seven consecutive days) results in the payment of the weekly maximum amount, scattered or non-consecutive days of disability where six or seven days in total are paid at the daily rate will yield a higher total amount due.
+Although a full week of disability (5, 6, or 7 consecutive days) results in the payment of the weekly maximum amount, scattered or non-consecutive days of disability where 6 or 7 days in total are paid at the daily rate will yield a higher total amount due.
 That should be reflected and explained on the B-31.
 See Section 8.3 for further information regarding the calculation of those benefits.